 Investigating on the Internet

 Today, a wealth of information is easily accessible to the fraud examiner online.
 Many of us are aware of the major search methods and websites, but there are more advanced methods and websites that specialize in areas most of us have never heard of.
 However, before beginning an investigation, investigators should be aware of the legal issues that can affect or restrict investigations.
 This opening session looks at various investigative scenarios and discusses some legal issues that examiners face and strategies to address them.

 Taking the Internet as a Resource to the Next Level

-What you do not know about social networks can hurt you (and possibly your friends and family).
-Fraud examiners can uncover many aspects of a case with a good working knowledge of how these websites encourage sharing of personal information.
-Websites like Facebook, MySpace, Twitter, LinkedIn and many more can be sources of investigative data to the fraud examiner who knows how to mine them for data.
+Fraud examiners can uncover many aspects of a case with a good working knowledge of how these websites encourage the sharing of personal information.
+Social media platforms such as Facebook, Instagram, Twitter, LinkedIn and many more can be sources of investigative data to the fraud examiner who knows how to mime them for data.